C. Wright Mills: Education

-In 1934, Mills graduated from Dallas Technical High School and his father pressed him to attend Texas A&M University.
-To fulfill his father’s wishes, Mills attended the university, but he found the atmosphere "suffocating" and left after his first year.
+In 1934, Mills graduated from Dallas Technical High School, and his father pressed him to attend Texas A&M University.
+To fulfill his father's wishes, Mills attended the university, but he found the atmosphere "suffocating" and left after his first year.
 He transferred to the University of Texas at Austin where he studied anthropology, social psychology, sociology, and philosophy.
-At this time, the university was developing a strong department of graduate instruction for both the social and physical sciences.
+At this time, the university was developing a strong department of graduate instruction in both the social and physical sciences.
 Mills' benefited from this unique development, and he impressed professors with his powerful intellect.
 In 1939, he graduated with a bachelor's degree in sociology, as well as a master's in philosophy.
 By the time he graduated, he had already been published in the two leading sociology journals, the American Sociological Review and The American Journal of Sociology.

-While studying at Texas, Mills met his first wife, Dorothy Helen Smith, a fellow student seeking a master's degree in Sociology.
+While studying at Texas, Mills met his first wife, Dorothy Helen Smith, a fellow student seeking a master's degree in sociology.
 She had previously attended Oklahoma College for Women, where she graduated with a bachelor's degree in commerce.

 After their marriage, in 1937, Dorothy Helen, or "Freya", worked as a staff member of the director of the Women's Residence Hall at the University of Texas.
 She supported the couple while Mills completed his graduate work; she also typed, copied and edited much of his work, including his Ph.D. dissertation.
 There, he met Hans Gerth, a German political refugee and a professor in the Department of Sociology.
 Although Mills did not take any courses with him, Gerth became a mentor and close friend.
 Together, Mills and Gerth translated and edited a few of Max Weber's works.
-They also collaborated on Character and Social Structure, a social psychology text.
+Both collaborated on Character and Social Structure, a social psychology text.
 This work combined Mills's understanding of socialization from his work in American Pragmatisim and Gerth's understanding of past and present societies.

-Mills received his Ph.D. in Sociology from the University of Wisconsin–Madison in 1942.
+Mills received his Ph.D. in sociology from the University of Wisconsin–Madison in 1942.
 His dissertation was entitled A Sociological Account of Pragmatism: An Essay on the Sociology of Knowledge.
 Mills refused to revise his dissertation while it was reviewed by his committee.
 It was later accepted without approval from the review committee.
 Mills left Wisconsin in early 1942, after he had been appointed Professor of Sociology at the University of Maryland, College Park.